-16:29 1 Lecture Notes for January 13, 2015 An Economy with Unbounded Production Technology, Supply and Demand Correspondences Principal characterization of firm and household behavior: maximization of a criterion function (profit or utility) subject to a constraint (technology or budget).
-Results in a well-defined outcome, a supply or demand function (pointor set-valued), if the criterion is a continuous function of its arguments and the constraint set is compact and hence bounded (Corollary 7.2).
+Notes for Syllabus Section IIC: Firms and attainable production 10:25 Supply Correspondence and Attainable Production in an Economy with Unbounded Convex Production Technology Overview: This section introduces three assumptions on production technology of firms: Continuity/Closedness, Convexity, 0 vector a possible production.
+And it introduces two assumptions on the technology of the entire production sector: No Free Lunch (no output without input), Irreversibility (you can't get your inputs back from your output).
+These assumptions are then shown to imply that the range of attainable production plans and outputs for the economy is bounded.
+Firm supply behavior is characterized as choosing the profit-maximizing production plan, but that description may not be well defined if a firm's technology is unbounded.
+We consider the firm's technology artificially bounded to include as a proper subset all of its attainable outputs.
+Then the firm's supply behavior on the artificially bounded technology set is well-defined.
+It is demonstrated to be convex-valued and upper hemicontinuous as a function of prices.
+Moreover, when the firm chooses as its profit maximizer in the artificially bounded technology a genuinely attainable output, the artificial bound is not a binding constraint, so it would make the same choice from its original unbounded technology.
+Principal characterization of firm and household behavior: maximization of a criterion function (profit or utility) subject to a constraint (technology or budget).
+Results in a well-defined outcome: a supply or demand function (point- or set-valued), if the criterion is a continuous function of its arguments and the constraint set is compact and hence bounded (Corollary 7.2).
 Unbounded production technology sets make sense and our theory should be able to deal with them; if a firm could acquire arbitrarily large inputs it would find it technically possible to produce arbitrarily large outputs.
-Scarcity - the limits of available inputs should be communicated by prices, not by the modeler's assumptions.
+Scarcity - the limits of available inputs - should be communicated by prices, not by the modeler's assumptions.
 Price incentives should lead firms to choose finite inputs and outputs as an optimizing choice.
 On the household side, it should be prices, not an arbitrary constraint, that alert households that they cannot afford unbounded consumption.
-Theory of production: The unbounded technology case Production is organized in firms; these are represented by technology sets Y^{j} .
-The population of firms is the finite set F, indexed $j = 1, \ldots, \#F$. $Y^j \subseteq \mathbb{R}^N$.
-The set Y^j represents the technical possibilities of firm j. $y \in Y^j$ is a possible combination of inputs and outputs.
-Negative co $\mathbf{2}$ ordinates of y are inputs; positive coordinates are outputs.
-For example, if $y \in Y^j$, y = (-2, -3, 0, 0, 1), then an input of two units of good 1 and three units of good 2 will allow firm j to produce one unit of good 5.
-Y^{j} is like a list of recipes or a collection of blueprint plans for production, to be implemented as a matter of choice by the firm.
-There is no guarantee that the economy can provide the inputs $y \in Y^j$ specifies, either from endowment or from the output of other firms.
+15. Theory of production: The unbounded technology case Production is organized in firms; these are represented by technology sets Y^j .
+The population of firms is the finite set F, indexed $j=1,\ldots,\#F$. $Y^j\subseteq R^N$.
+The set Y^j represents the technical possibilities of firm $j,y\in Y^j$ is a possible combination of inputs and outputs.
+Negative coordinates of y are inputs; positive coordinates are outputs.
+For example, if $y\in Y^j$, y=(-2,-3,0,0,1), then an input of two units of good 1 and three units of good 2 will allow firm j to produce one unit of good 5.
+Y^j is like a list of recipes or a collection of blueprint plans for production, to be implemented as a matter of choice by the firm.
+There is no guarantee that the economy can provide the inputs $y\in Y^j$ specifies, either from endowment or from the output of other firms.
 Rather, $y \in Y^j$ represents the technical output possibilities of production by firm j if the specified inputs are provided.
 Assumptions on Production Technology:

-(P.I) Y^j is convex for each $j \in F$.
-(P.II) $0 \in Y^j$ for each $j \in F$.
-(P.III) Y^j is closed for each $j \in F$.
+- (P.I) Y^j is convex for each $j \in F$.

+- (P.II) $0 \in Y^j$ for each $j \in F$.

+- (P.III) Y^j is closed for each $j \in F$.